 Manish is a partner in the London office, and a dual-qualified English solicitor and Indian advocate.
 He has represented and conducted advocacy for corporations and States in complex, high-value commercial and investment treaty arbitrations in a broad range of sectors, including telecommunications, technology, pharmaceuticals, energy, infrastructure, and renewables, under all major arbitration rules.
-He is recognised in Who’s Who Legal 2019 as a “Future Leader” in Arbitration and in the Legal 500 UK as a “Next Generation Lawyer” for Public International Law.
+He is recognised in Who’s Who Legal 2019 as a “Future Leader” in Arbitration and in the Legal 500 UK as a “Next Generation Partner” in both the International Arbitration and Public International Law sections.

 Manish studied law and humanities at National Academy of Legal Studies and Research (NALSAR) University of Law in India (including a semester at University of New South Wales in Australia), and holds a post-graduate diploma in international arbitration (with distinction) from Queen Mary University of London.